 Kibale Forest National Park

 It is known as the “primate capital of East Africa” with 13 different primate species.
-Kibale forest is home to more than 1,450 chimpanzee protected within its borders of 795kmarea covered.
+Kibale forest is home to more than 1,450 chimpanzee protected within its borders of 795km2.
 It is by far the best place to see Chimps in East Africa.
-The chimpanzees have been habituated for over 26 years giving you a chance to see the great apes in their natural environment.
-Children have to be 15 years and above to track the Chimpanzees.
-If younger they can opt to see chimpanzees at Ngamba Island Chimpanzee Sanctuary located off Lake Victoria in Entebbe – there is a raised platform where visitors can view the chimps as they come from the forest for their midday snacks.
+The chimpanzees have been habituated for over 30 years giving you a chance to see the great apes in their natural environment.
+Children have to be 12 years and above to track the Chimpanzees.
+If younger they can opt to see chimpanzees at Ngamba Island Chimpanzee Sanctuary .

-The forest’s varied altitude supports different habitats; woodland, Savannah, wet tropical forest and semi-deciduous dry tropical forest which gives the park opportunity to host different wildlife that reside in the different habitats.
+The forest’s varied altitude supports different habitats like woodland, Savannah, wet tropical forest and semi-deciduous dry tropical forest.

 Wildlife in Kibale National Park

-chimp trekking kibaleThe mammal species in Kibale forest are estimated at 60 and include leopards, Duikers, Forest Elephants, Forest Buffaloes, Golden cats, Warthogs, and Bush Pigs.
-Generally animals found in the forest are shy and more aggressive maybe because of the vegetation as also because fewer people visit the parks compared to savannah parks that are usually teeming with people.
-On a lucky day you might sight a few Elephants, Buffaloes or Bush Pigs but normally you will only find their footprints because they tend to move away when they detect activity in the forest.
+chimp trekking kibaleThe mammal species in Kibale forest are estimated at 60 and include leopards, Duikers, Forest Elephants, Forest Buffaloes, Golden cats, Warthogs, Bush Pigs etc. Generally animals found in the forest are shy and more aggressive maybe because of the vegetation and because fewer people visit the parks compared to savannah parks that are usually teeming with people.

-The main attraction in the forest is searching for chimpanzees with activities of chimpanzee trekking and chimpanzee habituation experience being the reason why most people visit Kibale national park.
+The main attraction in the forest is chimpanzee trekking and chimpanzee habituation experience.
 The park is host to 13 primate species that include; bush babies, L’Hoest’s monkey, red colobus monkey, red-tailed monkey, black-and-white colobus monkey, grey-cheeked mangabey, olive baboon, blue monkey, Vervet monkeys and Potto.

 Green breasted Pitta is one of the main attraction for birders visiting the park.
 Other bird species to look out for include; Red-chested owlet, Purple breasted sunbird, African Grey Parrot, Blue-breasted Kingfisher, Crowned Eagle, little Greenbul, Black Bee eater, White-naped pigeon, andScaly-breasted Illadopsis,Western bronze-napped Pigeon, Nahan’s Francolin, Yellow-throated Nicator, White-headed Wood-hoopoe, Red Headed malimbe , Yellow-spotted barbet , Dusky-blue Flycatcher etc.